stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 - Thinking it might be my web server, I switched my web server from WEBrick to Thin: **No**

-- Thinking it might be my Wif-fi network, I tried to upload with ceelular LTE network: **No**
+- Thinking it might be my Wi-fi network, I tried to upload with cellular LTE network: **No**

 - Thinking it might be Safari, I tried iOS chrome browser upload: small photo **Yes**, Large photo **No**

 Finally, I tried to upload photo with the xcode iOS simulator Safari browser.
 Everything worked perfectly fine in the xcode simulator, with same photo and same network connection, while failing on iphone iOS upload.
 Whaaaat?
-In theory iOS simulator has amlost identical environment configuration as a real iphone.
+In theory iOS simulator has almost identical environment configuration as a real iphone.

 Those inconsistent results made it really hard to isolate the problem.
 It seems I'd have to intercept requests sent by my iphone and look at header and body of the request to find some clues.